 What’s the scientific basis here?

-Now in order for the tryptophan to actually reach your brain, you might want to combine it with a carbohydrate like cereal.
+Now for the tryptophan to reach your brain, you might want to combine it with a carbohydrate like cereal.
 But even then tryptophan is still just the substance that helps trigger the initial phase of falling asleep.
-Not only that, but medical experts have commented that in order for milk to be effective you would need more than a single glass to get a large amount of tryptophan required to induce deep sleep.
+Not only that, but medical experts have commented that for milk to be effective you would need more than a single glass to get a large amount of tryptophan required to induce deep sleep.

 So where does the myth connecting sleep and milk come from?